nathanieldchu/academic-kickstart/content/philosophy/principles.md

 +++

-I steer my life by two principles, from which come two corresponding goals.

-## Principle #1: Life is rare, enjoy it
+## <i class="fas fa-gem" style="color:hsl(209, 100%, 50%)"></i> Life is rare, enjoy it

-The probability that the unique physical, biochemical, and social events came together in the exact sequence to produce me is *unfathomably* small.
-Because of that rarity, **I am compelled to have a blast** during my jackpot chance to exist.
+The probability that the unique physical, biochemical, and social events occured in the exact sequence to produce me is *unfathomably* small.
+Because of that rarity, **I am enjoying life** during my jackpot chance to exist.
 Everything I do, I do becuase I want to.
-I love science.
-I love being outside.
-And boy do I love blueberries.

-## Principle #2: The chance to live is worth sharing
+## <i class="fas fa-globe-africa" style="color:hsl(209, 100%, 50%)"></i> The chance to live is worth sharing

-The first principle naturally sets up the second, which is to work to enable other organisms---human or otherwise---to experience life as well.
-Such work might be environmental conservation, improving public health, or providing some small service to a worthy cause.
-Storybooks taught us to be heroes and make the world a better place.
-Why would you do anything else?
+Grateful for my chance to live, I want to work so that other organisms---human or otherwise---can experience life as well.
+Storybooks taught us make the world a better place.
+How could you do anything else?